kid1carus/Coda-2-LESS-Compiler/README.md

 1.1.2
 -----
 - Fixed crash when a Site doesn't have a local root set
-- Fixed odd situation caused by `[url URLByResolvingSymlinksInPath]` not being case sentsitive
+- Fixed odd situation caused by `[url URLByResolvingSymlinksInPath]` not being case sensitive

 1.1.1